mDocs remote (online) verification overview

 - One native application is used to hold and present mDocs.
 It is used to receive a presentation request, authenticate the holder, gather matching credentials and share them (upon holder’s consent) with the verifier.
 In our example this is the WalletApp.

-This workflow uses simple redirects to exchange the authorisation request and response between the two applications.
+This workflow uses simple redirects to exchange the authorization request and response between the two applications.

 For example, consider a scenario where a user performs a financial transaction in a banking web application using their mobile device.
 Upon initiating the transaction, the banking application requests a proof of the user’s identity.
 The digital wallet receives this request and seeks the holder’s consent to send a presentation response with a matching credential, such as a drivers’ license, national ID card or passport.